Skip to main content Skip to navigation

 12.2.2 Credit Hour Completion

 State Regulation: The state policy indicates that “to meet minimum satisfactory progress standards, a student must complete at least one-half of the original amount of credits for which the aid was calculated and disbursed”.
 Students can either be placed in a warning status or denied.
-(State Need Grant Program Manual, Chapter 3 Satisfactory Academic Progress)
+(Washington College Grant Manual, Chapter 3 Satisfactory Academic Progress)

 A “warning status for state aid recipients is triggered when a student completes more than one-half but less than all of the credits for which the aid was calculated and disbursed” and “the student must be placed in a warning status for the following term as it pertains to state aid”, however the school may make aid disbursements to a student who is in warning.